Aeroflot Flight 109: Aircraft

-The aircraft involved in the accident was a Tupolev Tu-104A registered СССР-42379 to Aeroflot.
+The aircraft involved in the accident was a Tupolev Tu-104A registered CCCP-42379 to Aeroflot.
 The cabin layout originally had enough seats for 70 passengers, but the seating configuration was changed to accommodate 85 passengers.
 The Tupolev Tu-104 took its first flight on 17 May 1958.
 At the time of the accident, the aircraft sustained 19,329 flight hours and 8,841 pressurization cycles.

 Crew

 72 passengers were aboard the flight, including four children.
 Nine crew members were aboard the flight.
 The cockpit crew consisted of: